-As a new organization on campus the new members of Phi Sigma Chi are expected to meet and introduce themselves to all other Greek organizations on campus.
+As an organization on campus the new members of Phi Sigma Chi are expected to meet and introduce themselves to all other Greek organizations on campus.
 The new members must not only uphold our mission statements and purpose but must survey the campus to find vacancies/gaps that need to be filled on the college campus.
-These events can be but not limited to: - Sexual education seminars - Political Discussions - Resume Building workshops - Multicultural awareness and engagement workshops/forums/discussions - All newly initiated members must attend 80% of the chapter events that don't conflict with an academic engagement. - All newly initiated members must establish a line of communication with the Fraternity & Sorority office as well as administration. - New members are expected to fufill 16 hours of philanthropic service every semester - New members are expected to maintain ABOVE the required 2.5 GPA requirement.
+These events can be but not limited to: - Sexual education seminars - Political Discussions - Resume Building workshops - Multicultural awareness and engagement workshops/forums/discussions - All newly initiated members must attend 90% of the chapter events that don't conflict with an academic engagement. - All newly initiated members must establish a line of communication with the Fraternity & Sorority office as well as administration. - New members are expected to carry out their own philanthropic event - New members are expected to fulfill 16 hours of philanthropic service every semester - New members are expected to maintain ABOVE the required 2.5 GPA requirement.
 Scholarship Expectation:

-Academic must always remain a priority along with mental/physical and emotional health.
-All new & current members are expected to stay above the minimum GPA requirement of 2.5 Active member Expectation:
+Academics must always remain a priority along with mental/physical and emotional health.
+All new & current members are expected to stay above the minimum GPA requirement of 2.5.
+This is also accompanied by attending study hours and participating in any extra help that may be deemed necessary under academic chairs guidance.
+Active member Expectation: